Profile Picture

 About Me

-I'm a Software Engineer on Replit's Platform Team (check out our open jobs) - I'm based in Seattle, Washington, and have over 10 years of professional experience.
+I'm based in Seattle, Washington, and have over 10 years of professional experience building and leading teams.
+I've returned to Amazon Luna to lead our Storefront team delivering Luna's client experiences across all of our platforms.
+I worked at Replit as a staff engineer in 2024.
 Most recently, I worked as a Senior Engineer with Amazon Kuiper to design and develop distributed services and embedded software related to satellite communications and operations.

 Before Kuiper, I was an early member of the Amazon Luna team - a cloud gaming service that aims to expand access to high-quality gaming experiences.
 With Luna, I worked on everything from social features (like the Discord integrations) to designing and delivering the cloud save system, to game session management and more.